eclipse-archived/ceylon-lang.org/documentation/faq/language-design.md

 * transitivity of the assignability relationship,
 * covariance of generic types,
-* the semantics of the identity `==` operator, and
+* the semantics of the identity `===` operator, and
 * the ability to infer generic type arguments of an invocation or instantiation.

-Finally, implicit type conversions work by having the compiler introduce hidden invocations of arbitrary user-written procedural code, code that could potentially have side-effects or make use of temporal state.
+Finally, user-defined implicit type conversions work by having the compiler introduce hidden invocations of arbitrary user-written procedural code, code that could potentially have side-effects or make use of temporal state.
 Thus, the observable behavior of the program can depend upon precisely where and how the compiler introduces these "magic" calls.

 All this additional complexity, just to avoid _one method call?_